leanphp/phpspec-code-coverage/README.md

 used as a single metric defining how good your tests are.

 **Note!** This is a maintained fork of [henrikbjorn/phpspec-code-coverage][1] package with compatible version numbers for stable releases.
-This is a **backported v3.0.1 release**.

 ## Requirements